Updated April 3, 2012

 A scholar in the field of thin-film materials, Bravman worked on designing the coating before he became president of Bucknell and while he was a professor of materials science and engineering at Stanford University.

-There, he worked with co-inventor Dimitrios Pantelidis to create an inorganic mesoporous oxide coating that adheres to organic polymers, metals and other bio-compatible materials.
+There, he collaborated with co-inventor Dimitrios Pantelidis to create an inorganic mesoporous oxide coating that adheres to organic polymers, metals and other bio-compatible materials.
 Pantelidis was Bravman's post-doctoral fellow at that time.

 A solution to blood clot risk